This beet soup originated in Eastern Europe.

 Add the onion and sauté over medium heat for about 5 minutes or until softened.

-Add the beef, bread crumbs, and egg to the bowl and gently mix to combine.
+Add the beef, bread crumbs and egg to the bowl.

 Season with salt and pepper.